smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 ## SPARQL Query Examples

+### SPARQL Examples in Jupyter Notebook

+A set of [example queries are available in a Jupyter Notebook](https://github.com/smtifahim/TARA-Ontology-Repository/blob/master/ontology-files/TARA%20SPARQL%20Query%20Examples.ipynb) to explore the TARA Acupoints Ontology.

 **Q. List all the acupoints along with their meridians, special point role, and surface regions.**

 ```SPARQL